 Starbucks recently closed more than 8,000 stores across the U.S. to train its employees after an incident of racism in one of its locations.
 According to the company, “175,000 Starbucks partners could come together for a conversation and learning session on racial bias.”

 - Investigation management software tracks incidents and addresses them to limit their impact on the company.
 This type of software can be used for any kind of incidents, like safety, fraud, harassment, and so on.
 Internal investigations are not an alternative to the rule of law and are usually conducted when employees or partners violate corporate policies.
 When individuals or companies break the law, the appropriate authorities take over the investigation and the company that started it is required to cooperate.

-Compliance is complicated, and so is the software needed to manage it.
 To better understand the various types of software and to compare solutions, visit our governance, risk, and compliance page.